 Protocol Buffer Compiler Installation

-, is used to compile .proto
+The protocol buffer compiler, protoc, is used to compile .proto files, which

 contain service and message definitions.
 Choose one of the methods given below

-to install protoc
+to install protoc.

 Install Pre-compiled Binaries (Any OS)